muygalan/100-days-of-code/log.md

 **Thoughts:** This was a decent course as it showed me a few new features on using dev tools.
 I thought it was really cool how it showed me how to setup dev tools to by synced from my laptop to mobile device.

+### Day 8: February 14th, 2018

+**Today's Progress**: Completed "Start Small" course module.

+**Thoughts:** I was dreading and looking forward to this course.
+I understand the importance of responsive web design.
+And although this course was intended to be introductory to screen sizes and viewports, I felt the content was rushed over too quickly and confusing.
+They could have done a better job of explaining the topics a bit better, but that's just my 2cents.
+Hopefully the next lesson covers the material in a more understandable way.

 ---

 ### Day 0: February 30, 2016 (Example 1)